-Littleton is ranked in "Chambers and Partners" and "Legal 500" for sports law in the legal directories.
+Littleton is ranked in band 2 for sports law in the legal directories.
 The Sports Law Group has particular expertise in employment, commercial and disciplinary/regulatory sports litigation.

 John Mehrzad and Katherine Apps were appointed as pro bono advocates for the London 2012 Olympics, appearing before ad hoc sittings of the Court of Arbitration for Sport.
-Chambers also regularly contributes blogs for www.LawInSport.com, articles in the "World Sports Law Report" and provides speakers for conferences and inhouse talks.
+Chambers contributes fortnightly blogs for www.LawInSport.com, articles in the "World Sports Law Report" and provides speakers for conferences and inhouse talks.

-The Littleton Sports Group produces a regular bulletin, Insight into Sport, dealing with topical issues in the world of sport.
+The Littleton Sports Group produces a regular bulletin, On Sport, dealing with topical issues in the world of sport.

 Instructions have involved, amongst others, the following football teams: Manchester United FC, Manchester City FC, Liverpool FC, Chelsea FC, Tottenham Hotspur FC, Newcastle United FC, QPR FC, West Ham United FC, Wigan Athletic FC, Leeds United FC, Cardiff City FC, Middlesbrough FC, Crystal Palace FC and Sheffield Wednesday FC.

 Players and managers including Rafa Benitez, mark Hughes, Steve Kean, Neil Warnock, Luis Suarez, Joey Barton, Dave Jones, Paul Hart, Steve Bruce and Ian Dowie, and several agents, agencies and overseas companies have also been represented.

 Other well-known sporting clients include a member of the Pakistan International Cricket Team involved in the “spot-fixing” scandal, Phil “the Power” Taylor, Andy “the Viking” Fordham, the Amateur Boxing Association, and the Jockey Club.